shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

 ### Task 3: Push two Images to the Azure container registery(acr)

-In this task, you'll Push miyagi-ui and miyagi-recommendation images to acr
+In this task, you'll Push miyagi-ui and miyagi-recommendation images to acr.

 1. Navigate to miyagi/ui/ right - click on ui/typescript in cascading menu, select **Open in intergate Terminal**.